jharini/booknotes/system-design/system-design-interview/chapter17/README.md

 It also enables us to spread traffic evenly across the globe.
 This could also be required in order to comply with certain data privacy laws.

 ## Follow-up question - filter businesses by type or time
-Once businesses are filtered, the result set is going to be small, hence, it is acceptable to filter the data in-memory.
+Once businesses are filtered, the result set is going to be small, hence, it is acceptable to filter the data in-memory - return all the business ids in the geohash, hydrate the business object and filter them based on opening time or business type.
+This assumes the business object contains all this info in the business table.

 ## Final design diagram
 ![final-design](images/final-design.png)
  * Client tries to locate restaurants within 500meters of their location
- * Load balancer forwards the request to the LBS
+ * Load balancer forwards the request to the LBS (location based service or proximity service)
  * LBS maps the radius to geohash with length 6
  * LBS calculates neighboring geohashes and adds them to the list
  * For each geohash, LBS calls the redis server to fetch corresponding business IDs.
 This can be done in parallel.